jackcary/pandemicpregnancy.com/content/_index.md

 <p class="m-3"></p>

+Be prepared to go virtual.

 Like most group meetings, childbirth prep classes have started moving online through video conferencing software.
-For those without internet access or extremely slow internet speeds, many video conferencing applications allow you to dial into group calls using your home or mobile phone.
+For those without reliable internet access or with slow internet speeds, many video conferencing applications do allow you to dial into group calls using your home or mobile phone.
 Contact your childbirth class provider to see if this is an option for you.
 They may even be able to mail you printed copies of all class materials.

 <p class="m-5"></p>